 October 15th is the White Cane Safety Day.
 The White Cane Safety Day is celebrated to increase the awareness as symbol of independence to blind and visually impaired individuals.
-In several parts of the world efforts are made to raise the awareness on the mobility challenges faced by people who are blind.
+In several parts of the world efforts are made to raise the awareness on the mobility challenges faced by people who are blind on this day.
 Road shows, awareness events, , orientation and training programs are held to provide the independence of mobility to people with visual challenges.

 What is a white cane?